clemensv/bhttp-streams/draft-vasters-bhttp-streams.md

 full‑duplex byte stream.
 Optional discovery facilities allow endpoints to upgrade to bHTTP‑Streams; otherwise the connection remains plain HTTP.

-\--- middle
+---

 # Introduction

-HTTP’s traditional client‑server model restricts request initiation to one side of the connection.
-Modern agent and server‑to‑server workflows require a symmetric model where either peer can originate requests.  bHTTP‑Streams accomplishes this by borrowing WebSocket’s frame structure while retaining unaltered HTTP/1.1 semantics \[@RFC9112].
+HTTP's traditional client‑server model restricts request initiation to one side of the connection.
+Modern agent and server‑to‑server workflows require a symmetric model where either peer can originate requests.  bHTTP‑Streams accomplishes this by borrowing WebSocket's frame structure while retaining unaltered HTTP/1.1 semantics {{RFC9112}}.

 The goal mirrors HTTP/2 and HTTP/3: replace only the connection/framing layer while leaving the semantics untouched.
 Compared with HTTP/2 multiplexing,